wangqs13/qmm-benchmark/README.md

 ## Source Code

-The implementation of checking equivalence of QMM is the file ``qmm.h''.
+The implementation of checking equivalence of QMM is the file "qmm.h".

-The hard-coded data is seen in ``datafactory.h''.
+The hard-coded data is seen in "datafactory.h".

 ## References

 [WLY21] Qisheng Wang, Junyi Liu and Mingsheng Ying.
 Equivalence checking of quantum finite-state machines.
-*Journal of Computer and System Sciences*, 116: 1--21, 2021. [arXiv:1901.02173](https://arxiv.org/pdf/1901.02173.pdf).
+*Journal of Computer and System Sciences*, 116: 1-21, 2021. [arXiv:1901.02173](https://arxiv.org/pdf/1901.02173.pdf).